 McCrory - Cotton Plant is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in McCrory - Cotton Plant who are college-educated is close to the national average for all communities of 21.84%: 17.61% of the adults in McCrory - Cotton Plant have a bachelor's degree or advanced degree.
+In terms of college education, McCrory - Cotton Plant is nearly on par with the US average for all cities of 21.84%: 17.61% of adults 25 and older in McCrory - Cotton Plant have a bachelor's degree or advanced degree.

 The per capita income in McCrory - Cotton Plant in 2022 was $28,417, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,668 for a family of four.
 However, McCrory - Cotton Plant contains both very wealthy and poor people as well.